gooddata/gooddata-create-gooddata-react-app/bootstrap/README.md

 The export is simple: run the `npm run refresh-ldm` command.

--  This command will use information from [constants.js](./src/constants.js).
+-  This command will use information from [constants.ts](./src/constants.ts).
 It will connect to GoodData servers running on the host specified in the `backend` property and [export](https://sdk.gooddata.com/gooddata-ui/docs/gdc_catalog_export.html) LDM for the `workspace` of your choice.
 -  If your configuration does not specify `workspace`, the script will prompt you to choose one of the workspaces available in the `backend`.

-Once done, you will find that the [src/ldm/full.js](./src/ldm/full.js) file will be populated with attribute and measure definitions matching the LDM defined in your workspace.
+Once done, you will find that the [src/ldm/full.ts](./src/ldm/full.ts) file will be populated with attribute and measure definitions matching the LDM defined in your workspace.
 You can then use these generated definitions as inputs to the different [visualization components](https://sdk.gooddata.com/gooddata-ui/docs/start_with_visual_components.html) available in GoodData.UI SDK.

-**Note: Before running this script, please make sure `backend` is defined in `constants.js` file.**
+**Note: Before running this script, please make sure `backend` is defined in `constants.ts` file.**

 **Hint: To avoid constantly typing in credentials, you can create `.gdcatalogrc` file where you define your `username` and `password`.**